 Neighborhood watch and nosy neighbors are typically pretty good about determining who does and doesn't belong in a neighborhood.

-While burglars typically do their best to blend in while searching for their next target, they know there is always a potential that someone could call the law.
+While burglars typically do their best to blend in when searching for their next target, they know there is always a potential that someone could call the law.

-While I sincerely understand the criticisms against lock picking and the fear that accompanies it, there truly isn’t any data nor logic to support it.
+While I sincerely understand the criticisms against lock picking and the fear that accompanies it, there truly isn't any data or logic to support it.

 Lock picking can simply be a puzzle to be solved by some and a form of mediation for others.
 It, like many other hobbies and passions, is something different for everyone.

-Lock picking is now more than ever a community driven hobby, with hundreds of YouTube channels, local lock picking clubs, and even a cool Facebook Group or two— hint — all sharing their experiences, techniques, and trading locks for that fresh new challenge.
+Lock picking is now more than ever a community-driven hobby, with hundreds of YouTube channels, local lock picking clubs, and even cool Facebook Groups, all sharing their experiences, techniques, and trading locks for that fresh new challenge.

 If you are a lock picker reading this, be sure to share this article with anyone who questions your hobby and help them understand that lock picking is more than simply bypassing security.